Available on: Personal* Standard Advanced Enterprise

 - Space bar: pause and play

-Video Header Bar
+Audio and Video Header Bar

 If enabled, download and contact buttons will reflect on the header bar.